Danger Mouse (2015 TV series): Stage adaptation

 It was announced in December 2016 that there would be a live stage show based on the TV series in 2017.
-The show is being produced by FremantleMedia who created the series for CBBC and is also produced by Butlins holiday park where it toured around all three of its parks from Easter 2017 until January 2018.
+The show was produced by FremantleMedia who created the series for CBBC and is also produced by Butlins holiday park where it toured around all three of its parks from Easter 2017 until January 2018.
 The show is titled Robo Mop.
 The stage show returned in 2018.

 Merchandising

 Jazwares is the master toy partner, Penguin Books publish a range of printed books, including story books, official guides, sticker books, novelty books, annuals and electronic titles and D.C.
 Thomson & Co. have started publishing a monthly magazine (from July 2016) with comic strips, puzzles, fact files, poster and competitions.
 Marc Silk read Danger Mouse audiobooks, the first one being released on 2 June 2016.
 A Danger Mouse Scribble Book was also released on 2 June 2016, as well as Sticky Situations!
 Colouring Book and License to Chill.